vegaprotocol/specs/specs/0050-epochs.md

 To implement more stability in parameter changes (especially around staking), Vega uses the concepts of epochs.
-An epoch is a time period (initially 24 hours, but changeable via governance vote) during which changes can be annopunced, but will not be executed until the next epoch (with some rare exceptions).
+An epoch is a time period (initially 24 hours, but changeable via governance vote) during which changes can be announced, but will not be executed until the next epoch (with some rare exceptions).

-Episode Transition:
+# Episode Transition

 The trigger to start a new episode is blocktime.
 To this end, there is a defined time when an epoch ends; the first block after the block that